vitorlatorraca/Futwitter/design_guidelines.md

 - Never: Full backgrounds that reduce text readability

 **Football Vernacular**:
-- Use Brazilian terms: "Meu Time" not "My Team", "Placar" not "Score"
+- Use Brazilian terms where appropriate for authenticity: "Meu Time" (My Team), "Placar" (Score)
 - Emoji sparingly: ⚽ 🏆 for emphasis, not decoration

 **Responsive Priorities**: